jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

 - **Definition**: Data collected at multiple time points but not from the same subjects.
 - **Importance**: Used to assess changes across the entire electorate over a long period.

 ---

+## Theoretical Arguments and Claims

+### The Role of Policy Orientations

+- **Claim**: Policy orientations are a key political disposition and an important driver of change within individuals.
+- **Test**: If individuals align their partisanship according to their policy orientations over time.

+### Impact of Elite Polarization

+- **Expectation**: Elite polarization amplifies the effect of policy orientations.
+- **Condition**: This holds true only if individual level policy attitudes are stable, as shown by repeated panel data.

+### Contextual Behavior

+- **Argument**: Mass political behavior varies depending on the context, such as the level of elite polarization.
+- **Implication**: Traditional models might not be sufficient to explain political behavior across different eras.

+---